andresquintx-Dev/Control-de-inventario/README.md

-You must run the main.py file inside a folder with its classes in the same folder.
-The database will be generated automatically and will be kept in the folder where the program was run.
+You must run the main.py file within a folder containing its classes.
+The database will be automatically generated and maintained in the folder where the program was run.
+For more information, see the documentation.
+If you encounter additional errors, you can email us using the information in the documentation file.